liampallett/flight-dynamics/README.md

 - Implement a propellant dataset so hard-coded values are not necessary.
 Many simulations can be run with varying propellants to see the most effective for your rocket setup.
+- Multiple stage simulation for more complex rocketry simulations.

 ---